My name is Jeff Pierce and I wrote How to Exchange a Timeshare – The Definitive Guide. How does a timeshare work?

 I know, you’re probably thinking I’m crazy right now.
 Most people don’t like paying their maintenance fees in the first place and I’m telling you to pay them a year or more in advance.
 Here’s the reason.

-Neither RCI nor Interval International will let you bank your week until your maintenance fees are paid.
+Neither RCI nor Interval International will let you bank your week until you pay your maintenance fees.
 And I’m pretty sure you have all have been encouraged by both exchange companies to “bank early”.
 But they neglect to emphasize just how important it is.
 So allow me.

 The earlier you bank your week, the more exchange power you enjoy.
 Simple enough, right?
 But here is what you may not know.
 If I bank my week even 1 minute before you, everything else being equal, I have more exchange power than you.
 And here is where light bulbs should be going off.
 You know you’re supposed to bank early.